-We have been notified that the Comptroller of the City of New York, Scott M. Stringer, as the custodian and a trustee of the New York City Employees' Retirement System, the New York City Fire Department Pension Fund, the New York City Teachers' Retirement System, and the New York City Police Pension Fund, and custodian of the New York City Board of Education Retirement System (the "Systems") intends to present a non-binding proposal for consideration at the Annual Meeting.
-The Comptroller of the City of New York represents that the Systems, collectively, are the beneficial owners of 136,456 shares of common stock.
+We have been notified that the Comptroller of the City of New York, Scott M. Stringer, as the custodian and a trustee of the New York City Employees' Retirement System, the New York City Teachers' Retirement System, and the New York City Police Pension Fund, and custodian of the New York City Board of Education Retirement System (the "Systems") intends to present a non-binding proposal for consideration at the Annual Meeting.
+The Comptroller of the City of New York represents that each System intends to continue to hold at least \$2,000 worth of securities of Universal Health Services, Inc., ("UHS") through the date of UHS' next annual meeting.
 The stockholders making this proposal have provided the proposal and supporting statement, which is set forth below.